See information on the background of HOSI, the HOSI process and current HOSI proposals here.

 Once a designated game animal leaves a HOSI area, it will no longer be subject to any relevant HOSI herd management plan.
 Instead, it will be managed in accordance with the Wild Animal Control Act 1977.

 HOSI animals within the specified HOSI area will be managed in accordance with the relevant herd management plan and would influence DOC and other groups’ ability to undertake control work.
-However, as part of managing herds of special interest, the Minister may exercise or delegate powers under Section 18(1)(j) of the GAC Act to manage and control the size of the population.
+However, as part of managing HOSI, the Minister may exercise or delegate powers under Section 18(1)(j) of the GAC Act to manage and control the size of the population.

 How will a HOSI affect activities and access for non-hunters?